Smart Sea Level Sensors Program Contributing to Global Ocean Monitoring

 “We are deeply appreciative of this partnership with SECOORA that will enable us to expand our sensor coverage and to enhance the overall data quality and utility for the communities we serve,” said Russell Clark, who helps lead Georgia Tech’s Sea Level Sensors Program.

-Clark is a senior research scientist in Georgia Tech’s School of Computer Science, co-director of the Georgia Tech Research Network Operations Center, and a faculty member in the Georgia Tech Institute of People and Technology.
+Clark is a senior research scientist in Georgia Tech’s School of Computer Science, co-director of the Georgia Tech Research Network Operations Center, and a faculty member in the Georgia Tech Institute for People and Technology.

 The United States along with 70 other countries, the European Commission and 46 international organizations have joined together to build the Global Earth Observing System of Systems (GEOSS) over the next 10 years.
 The Group on Earth Observation (GEO) is an international partnership leading a worldwide effort to build GEOSS.
 The ultimate goal of GEOSS is to monitor the “pulse of the planet.”
 The objective is to link all observing platforms, identify gaps in global observing capacity, and facilitate exchange of data and information for improved decision-support.
 The global ocean component of GEOSS is the Global Ocean Observing System (GOOS).
 The United States' Integrated Ocean Observing System (IOOS) is a major contribution to GOOS.